 Larry David (who co-created Seinfeld) plays an exaggerated version of himself in this improvised comedy in which his selfish and insensitive nature leads to inspired comic mayhem.
 David populates his life with colorful regulars and guest stars, and he brings out the best in his terrific cast.
 The show is wildly inconsistent from episode to episode and season to season, but at its pinnacle, nothing on TV is funnier.
 For anyone who jumped off the train at some point, the 10th season in 2020 was a return to form.
 (HBO)

 Game of Thrones

 I don’t think I need to say much by way of introduction for this one.
-Arguably the show was over-hyped, but even so, it stands as a stunning evolution of television spectacle, exceeding the scale, impact, and artistry of typical cinema blockbusters.
+Arguably the show was overhyped, but even so, it stands as a stunning evolution of television spectacle, exceeding the scale, impact, and artistry of typical cinema blockbusters.
 At the end of the day, despite the dragons, witches, white walkers, and giants, the show was a soap opera following the political machinations of the power-hungry.
-The show was probably too leisurely in its storytelling in early seasons and too rushed towards the end, but it always provided a gripping and absorbing ride with iconic characters representing good, evil and everything in between.
+The show was probably too leisurely in its storytelling in the early seasons and too rushed toward the end, but it always provided a gripping and absorbing ride with iconic characters representing good, evil, and everything in between.
 (HBO)

 The Larry Sanders Show

 Back-stage show biz comedy does not get more sublime than The Larry Sanders Show.
 Garry Shandling plays a late-night TV host who competes with Jay Leno and David Letterman.
 In probably their most iconic roles, Jeffrey Tambor plays his nebbish sidekick and Rip Torn his bombastic producer.
 A gaggle of gifted comic actors is in supporting roles as writers, office staff, etc.